 The causes of your hemorrhoids may be unique to pregnancy.
 You can often treat or prevent hemorrhoids with home-based remedies and lifestyle adjustments.

-Your symptoms may vary depending on which type you have.
+The symptoms of hemorrhoids can vary depending on the type of hemorrhoids you have.

 Generally, you will experience these symptoms with external hemorrhoids.
 You may have no symptoms with internal hemorrhoids.

 You may also develop a blood clot in an external hemorrhoid.
 This is known as a thrombosed hemorrhoid.
 They are generally hard, inflamed, and more painful.